openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 - Unit tests in CMO to validate that the correct monitors are being selected
 - E2E tests in CMO to validate that everything works correctly
-- For the `minimal` profile, origin/CI test to validate that every metric used in a resource (Alerts/PrometheusRules/Dashboards) exist in the `keep` expression of a minimal monitors.
+- For the `minimal` profile, origin/CI test to validate that every metric used in a resource (Alerts/PrometheusRules/Dashboards) exists in the `keep` expression of a minimal monitors.

 ### Graduation Criteria